 At the border, asylum seekers arriving without travel documents are automatically detained.
 The law states that a “foreigner cannot be maintained for the sole reason that he/she has submitted an application for international protection.”

-UNHCR remains concerned that this addition is still not sufficient to prevent arbitrary detention.
+UNHCR is concerned that this is not sufficient to prevent arbitrary detention.
 It regretted that, contrary to Article 74/6 on detention on the territory, Article 74/5 on detention at the border does not contain any guarantees such as the test of necessity, the obligation to consider the possibility of less coercive measures, the need for an individual assessment and an exhaustive list of reasons for detention.
 UNHCR therefore recommended the incorporation of the same guarantees in Article 74/6 and 74/5.
-This recommendation has not been taken into account yet.
+This recommendation has not been taken into account.

-In practice, standard motivations for the detention of asylum seekers at the border are being used, without properly taking into account their individual situation.
+In practice, standard motivations for the detention of asylum seekers at the border are being used, without properly considering their individual situation.
 This confirms the concerns on arbitrary detention formulated by UNHCR.
 In its fourth periodic report on Belgium, the UN Committee against torture also formulated its concerns over the continued practice of systematic detention of asylum seekers at the border.

 Detention on the territory